-Lately I’ve been having a major clear out in my home.
-I have gathered a lot of excess stuff over recently years with having a baby and buying a lot of things, I really never needed or used.
+I recently had a major clear out in my home.
+I have gathered a lot of excess stuff over recent years with having a baby and buying a lot of things.
+I really never needed or used.

-After watching a documentary on Netflix called Minimalism, it gave me the push to really go through everything in my home and see what could I do to create a clutter free space.
+After watching a documentary on Netflix called Minimalism, it gave me the push to really go through everything in my home and see what could I do to create more space.

 The first thing I did was start with my own stuff, I started going through my wardrobes, to see what I could let go off and I have to say I was amazed at how much junk I hung on to.

 What to Keep and what to Let Go off